cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 ### So what...

 Well, this feature-lean and computationally economic procedure has identified 271 unlisted (on coingecko) yet currently active tokens.
-I strongly believe it can be tuned to predict the tokens that get [added to coingecko](https://www.coingecko.com/en/coins/recently_added) from just a time-independant snapshot of the last 300k ETH transactions.
+I strongly believe it can be tuned to predict the tokens that get [added to coingecko](https://www.coingecko.com/en/coins/recently_added) from just a time-independent snapshot of the last 300k ETH transactions.
 While there exist ways to abuse the etherscan and coingecko api limits to find nascent token contracts *without* my ML overkill, let's talk about next steps for applying GCN to ethereum transaction data.

 ## Conclusion

 This exercise lays solid groundwork on what we can learn from algorithmically massaging the ethereum transaction data.
 If a node acts, talks, and walks like a coingecko listed token, it may be a coingecko listed token.
 If not now, then sometime *soon*.

-Next comes the integration of coarse grained time dependance.
+Next comes the integration of coarse grained time dependence.
 By this I mean using multiple graph snapshots (over time) to predict future token characteristics.
 Instead of simple classification of a token being listed or not, we can predict a token's ROI for the upcoming month or week.
 On this idea I am excited, as I think it will also begin to quantify properties of **ponzi tokens** that are different from organic token growth.

-In the open source and decnetralized community, we all get the privilege to access code and data.
+In the open source and decentralized community, we all get the privilege to access code and data.
 Blockchain data can be incredibly rich and powerful but it's what you do with it that sets you apart.

 ![](/assets/geometricdevil.svg)